 - Only the general partner is indefinitely and jointly and severally liable for the debts and losses of the company out of their assets.
 The limited partner is liable only up to the amounts they promised to contribute unless they are involved in the management of the partnership.

-Simple partnership
+Simple Partnership

 - A simple partnership is a company that has no legal personality.